afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

             previous << 1.
 Max value is 0x80 so 7 values are possible
             to define.
         The field is optional.
+    - `icon` - Icon to be used for the attribute.
+        This field has the same format as the attribute `icon` field.
+        (default: null)
     - `editable` - boolean value to state if the value is visible in client's profile editing view
             (default: true)